balbarak/web-api/README.md

 Application started.
 Press Ctrl+C to shut down.
 ```

->*  Now your application is listening on http://localhost:5000
+>  Now your application is listening on http://localhost:5000
+> Open your browser to the link http://localhost:5000/api/date